Updated: Mar 21

 We visited Skinny Dip falls with some of the same people in 2018 on our last family trip to Lake Lure, so this was not our first time exploring this spot.
 As we were driving in the Blue Ridge High Way to get there, we stopped to take some family photos (above) which turned out to be the same place we’d stopped two years ago also!
 Unplanned.
 Last time we were there we lost a drone over the side of the mountain and one of the boys climbed down to retrieve it.
 This time, one of our boys lost a cap out of the sunroof when driving through the tunnels...

 Skinny Dip Falls- Jump off the side cliff, swim through the swimming hole, and hike the remarkable water fall.
-We began to climb up the side of the waterfall on the trail.
-As the trail became harder to navigate, some turned around and others took to the waterfall itself to climb up by boulder jumping to the top!
+Exploring the grounds, we began to climb up the side of the waterfall on the trail.
+As the trail became harder to navigate, some turned around and others took to the waterfall itself to climb up by boulder jumping and scrambling to the top!
 This was quite a feat!
 I was at the end of the line (as I am the LEAST athletic of the bunch) but my friends didn’t let me get too far behind!
 We kept each other in site and helped each other navigate the unmarked climb UP the waterfall.
-We knew it could be done because we’d also done this on our previous trip!
+We knew it could be done because we’d also done this on our previous trip.
 I did not climb to the top the last time.
 My daughter and I found a happy spot where we made rock towers and enjoyed the water about half way up.
-This time, I felt truly victorious reaching the top where all the teenagers hopped around and hung out (with their long legs and strong bodies).
+So I felt truly victorious reaching the top where all the teenagers hopped around and hung out (with their long legs and strong bodies).

 Although the elevated climb was unusual and probably more strenuous than a regular dirt path, I did not feel the exhaustion of the hike like yesterday’s adventure!
 My legs and backside had some scratches from sliding down the rocks (carefully) but I felt great.
 Maybe the cold water had something to do with it.
 I am happiest closest to water.
 Rushing water makes a beautiful hike a real treat!
 It's also a little more strategic to decide how and where to cross so you don't get caught in the rushing current and slide down!